RWDevathon/Android-Tiers-Reforged-Standalone/README.md

 * The day that genes are supported for ATR will arrive 2+ months after someone makes a gene framework system that is distinct and functional for all races and fully supports extensibility and modification.
 Don't hold your breath.
 * I can't help you with bugs unless you give me a hugslog and context for an error.

+## Known Issues / Incompatibilities
+- Mechlinks and Neuroformers are not usable on androids due to the fact that they are hardcoded to check against the Brain bodypart and also are tied to psychic sensitivity.
+This is not a bug.
+If you read the item descriptions, it is pretty clear they are designed explicitly and specifically for human physiology.
+- Mechanical units will not respond to overheating or hypothermia correctly at the moment as RimWorld is hardcoded to check against the hediffs that androids no longer have.
+- "Smart Medicine" and "Common Sense" need to be loaded at the end of your modlist or it will cause issues.
+That's a general rule, but ATR really depends on you fixing your modlists.
+- Activating Self-Tend on a mechanical pawn will throw a message at you complaining that the Doctor work type is not assigned even if the pawn has the Mechanic work type assigned (It's harmless, mechanical pawns will self-tend based on Mechanic, not Doctor).
+- Blood Rot and Paralytic Abasia do not function on androids at the moment.
+Work is planned to add mechanical variants for them.
+- Prepare Carefully has an annoying tendency to break various features of alien races, has serious performance issues, and can seriously damage the functionality of Hediffs and other mechanics.
+Use Character Editor instead if you need a pawn editor.

 ## Links

 [Discord](https://discord.gg/qVJzeB8)